versia-pub/server/CONTRIBUTING.md

 # License

-Lysand is licensed under the [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html) license.
+Lysand is licensed under the [AGPLv3 or later](https://www.gnu.org/licenses/agpl-3.0.en.html) license.
 By contributing to Lysand, you agree to license your contributions under the same license.